-The family is the basic unit of our society, and immigrants who have the support of strong families are more likely to contribute to society, pay taxes, and start businesses that create jobs.
-But our broken immigration system divides families and keeps loved ones apart for years and even decades, which discourages them from following the rules and working within the system.
+- The family is the basic unit of our society, and immigrants who have the support of strong families are more likely to contribute to society, pay taxes, and start businesses that create jobs.
+However, our immigration system divides families and keeps loved ones apart for years and even decades, which discourages them from following the rules and working within the system.

-Reforming immigration will help protect all workers from exploitation and unfair competition.
-Currently, millions of workers — one in twenty in the U.S. workforce — are vulnerable to employers who seek unfair advantage over their competitors by not paying workers minimum wage or by ignoring labor rights protected by law.
-Bringing undocumented workers into the system will allow them to stand up for their rights.
-When they are on equal footing with other workers, unscrupulous employers will not easily be able to pit one group of workers against another, driving down wages for all Americans.
+- Reforming immigration will help protect all workers from exploitation and unfair competition.
+Currently, millions of workers — one in twenty in the U.S. workforce — are vulnerable to employers who seek unfair advantage over their competitors by paying workers less than minimum wage or by ignoring labor rights protected by law.

-Industries like agriculture that require a large workforce ready, willing, and able to work long and physically demanding days have been unable to plan their business strategies around a stable workforce.
+- Industries like agriculture that require a large workforce that can work long and physically demanding days have been unable to plan their business strategies around a stable workforce.
 Since the beginning of the twentieth century, such sectors have relied on immigrant workers to do those jobs.
 The hospitality, restaurant, business services, and manufacturing sectors face similar problems.

-Immigration reform will allow more immigrants enter the US with a visa, not with a smuggler.
+Immigration reform will allow more immigrants to enter the US with a visa, not with a smuggler.
 It will require undocumented immigrants to register with the government, and go through government background security checks.
-This screening process will separate ordinary immigrants who have come seeking opportunities to better their lives from those who may be exploiting a broken system or provides to those who may be coming to do us harm.
+This screening process will separate ordinary immigrants who have come seeking opportunities to better their lives from those who may be exploiting a broken system or who may harm Americans.